Series

 The artist’s residency in Los Angeles centers on a weekend of public events at 2220 Arts + Archives, illuminating the interconnected struggles over land, memory, and militarization on the road to Philippine liberation.
 Camacho and Lien have invited activists, artists, culture and knowledge workers, and food folks based in Southern California to convene across a series of programs, which will include a film screening, symposium, and community celebration, entreating various publics across LA to learn from, share space with, and act in solidarity with the Philippine people’s struggle.

-The first season of AC’s work with the artists began with a series of commissioned writings, published online and in conjunction with their international exhibition, Offerings for Escalante.
-The first, “On Heaven, Earth, Hell” by scholar Eunsong Kim, introduced the artists’ newest experimental documentary, Langit Lupa (2023), which documents their recent time in the Philippines and lays the historical and practical groundwork for their time in Los Angeles.
-During their residency, Camacho and Lien will also partner with artist Carol Anne McChrystal and grassroots organizations; the series of community sessions feature foraging walks, conversations, and paper-making workshops in Historic Filipinotown, holding space for the connections between displacement, sustainable housing, and migrant justice for the Filipinx community.
+The first season of AC’s work with the artists began with commissioned writings, published online and in conjunction with their international exhibition, Offerings for Escalante.
+The first, “On Heaven, Earth, Hell” by scholar Eunsong Kim, introduced the artists’ experimental documentary, Langit Lupa (2023), which documents their recent time in the Philippines and lays the historical and practical groundwork for their time in Los Angeles.
+During their residency, Camacho and Lien will partner with local grassroots organizations and LA-based artist Carol Anne McChrystal in a series of community sessions featuring foraging walks, conversations, and paper-making workshops in Historic Filipinotown, holding space for the connections between displacement, sustainable housing, and migrant justice.